How To Find Speed From Distance And Time

 • Time = Distance / Speed

-These variations allow us to calculate how far an object will travel given its speed and travel time, or how long it will take to travel a certain distance at a specific speed.
+These variations help us calculate how far an object will travel given its speed and travel time, or how long it will take to travel a certain distance at a specific speed.

 To truly grasp the concept, let’s consider a few simple examples.
-If a car travels 100 kilometers in 2 hours, its speed is 100 km / 2 h = 50 km/h.
-If a cyclist maintains a speed of 20 km/h for 3 hours, they will cover a distance of 20 km/h * 3 h = 60 kilometers.
+That said, if a car travels 100 kilometers in 2 hours, its speed is 100 km / 2 h = 50 km/h.
+Even so, if a cyclist maintains a speed of 20 km/h for 3 hours, they will cover a distance of 20 km/h * 3 h = 60 kilometers.
 And if a train needs to travel 300 kilometers at a speed of 75 km/h, it will take 300 km / 75 km/h = 4 hours.

 A Comprehensive Overview: Delving Deeper into Speed, Distance, and Time